 4. Venture into underground caves

 Belize is home to some awe-inspiring cave systems, and one in particular, the Actun Tunich Muknal Cave (or ATM), has been voted the number one most sacred cave in the world by the Discovery Channel.
 You can find out more here and arrange a tour.
 Some other guides arrange tours like the one I did, encompassing several sites in one day.
 I did Caracol Mayan Archeological Reserve, Rio Frio Cave and Rio on Pools waterfall.
 It was a hot and sweaty day of exploring but ended with the most refreshing dip in the water.
+I went on this excursion whilst staying at Blancaneaux Lodge, and reviewing it for a US publication I write for.
+They arranged everything and provided the most wonderful guide, which makes a huge difference.

 5. Swim in jungle waterfalls